-The MWG is partially driven by the schedule set by the 2016 Greenhouse Gas Reduction Act (GGRA) legislation, which requires MDE to present a draft plan to the Governor and General Assembly by the end of 2018 outlining specific strategies to achieve the most recent benchmark GHG emission reduction goal (40 percent reduction from 2006 levels by 2030).
-Furthermore, the Plan is being developed in recognition of the IPCC's finding that, in order to reach the desired mitigation pathway1, developed countries must reduce GHG emissions between 80 to 90% below 1990 levels by 2050.
+The MWG is partially driven by the schedule set by the 2016 Greenhouse Gas Reduction Act (GGRA) legislation, which requires MDE to present a draft plan to the Governor and General Assembly by the end of 2018 outlining specific strategies to achieve the most recent benchmark GHG emission reduction requirement (40 percent reduction from 2006 levels by 2030).
+Furthermore, the Plan is being developed in recognition of the IPCC's finding that developed countries must reduce GHG emissions between 80 to 90 percent below 1990 levels by 2050.
 The MWG agrees that such considerations for reductions beyond 2030 are important to achieving long-term emission reduction goals, especially when it comes to actions which may take longer to achieve results.
-Due to the significance of this Draft Plan for the State's climate change mitigation goals in 2030 and beyond, the MWG intends to provide robust recommendations and assistance to MDE both during the development process and after the draft plan is released, prior to finalization at the end of 2019.
-Accordingly, the 2018 MWG plans focus on refining and finalizing the recommendations it has been building during 2016 and 2017, and taking actions to move these recommendations forward as appropriate, in order to support this effort and produce robust recommendations for the Commission's 2018 Annual Report.
+Due to the significance of the Draft Plan for the State's climate change mitigation targets in 2030 and beyond, the MWG intends to provide guidance and assistance to MDE both during the development process and after the draft plan is released, prior to finalization at the end of 2019.
+Accordingly, the 2018 MWG Work Plan focuses on refining and finalizing the recommendations the group has been building during 2016 and 2017, and taking actions to move these forward as appropriate, in order to support the Draft Plan and produce robust recommendations for the Commission's 2018 Annual Report.
+Appendix C contains more detail on the expected meeting topics, taken from both the MWG and Commission's 2017 recommendations, as well as discussion at the working group.